WWE SmackDown! vs. Raw 2006

 There were 15 characters removed from this game.
 Throughout the series, the roster would be updated for each game with each character being assigned their own character slot.
 This included non playable characters as well.
 Instead of replacing removed characters, the game developers simply created new character slots for new models in later games.
 Data relating to removed characters would be deleted, but the character slot would remain.
 These were referred to as "No Models" by the modding community, simply because there was no character model assigned to these character slots.
 In most cases, the No Model character slots are the locations for characters that featured in WWE SmackDown vs. Raw, but not in this game.
 One example is that The Rock is always assigned the first slot in this series, even in 2009, where he isn't playable.

-Strangely, the second of the 15 No Model slots seems to be for a fictional character.
+Strangely, the second of the 15 No Model slots (which was formerly Jeff Hardy's slot) seems to be for a fictional character.
 His move set is quite unique and uses moves that are not used by any WWE performer at the time.
 He also has very high attributes, being the only character to have an Overall rating of 109 (exceeding the 99 maximum).
 In later games, this specific character slot would be used instead for additional AI data that related to all male characters.